Antipyrine/ benzocaine/ zinc drops

 - To prevent germs from getting into your medicine, do not touch the applicator to any surface, including the ear.
 Do not rinse dropper after use.
 Keep the container tightly closed.

-- If antipyrine/benzocaine/zinc drops is brown or contains particles, do not use it.
+- If antipyrine/benzocaine/zinc drops are brown or contains particles, do not use it.

 - If you miss a dose of antipyrine/benzocaine/zinc drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.